Building the perfect Monstie

 • its species S rank attack skill

-• its Environnement Skills
+• its Environment Skills

 • granting it a second element

 Each Species has a specific attack gene that has two variants, the base one and the S rank one.
-Not much to note, the S rank skill can only be acquired by an egg in an environnement where the species is at S rank and has an improved stat.
+Not much to note, the S rank skill can only be acquired by an egg in an environment where the species is at S rank and has an improved stat.
 For instance, Draconic Flurry from Ebony Odogaron turns into Draconic Flurry+ going from 50 Power to 60.
 Meanwhile Night Parasites from Malzeno turns into Night Parasites+, costing 30 stamina instead of 35.
 This can be useful to get better genes to transmit through Channeling Rite.

 Poison Spike from Rathian gets +10 Wyvernfell, Venom Queen from Dreadqueen Rathian gets -5 stamina cost, Hell Horn from Bloodbath Diablos deals gets +10 power, Maximum Tackle from Blue Yian Kut-Ku gets +10 Wyvernfell, etc, etc